25 Gift Ideas For Seniors (All Under $25)

 6. $10 PowerGrip T9, Grabber Reacher Tool, 32″ with Magnet

-- This handy tool eliminates the for bending or straining to pick up fallen or faraway objects
+• This handy grabber tool eliminates the need to bend or strain to pick up objects that have fallen or are located a distance away.

 7. $18 Vive Foam Tubing (9 Pack) – Utensil Padding Grips